aerogear/graphback/docs/graphqlserve/graphqlserve.md

 Listening at: http://localhost:8080/graphql
 ```

+### CRUD

+GraphQL Serve creates an in-memory CRUD API to give you queries, mutations and subscriptions for all your models using API patterns from [GraphQLCRUD](https://graphqlcrud.org).

+Visit the [CRUD section](../crud/overview) for an overview of the CRUD specification and guides on how to perform CRUD operations on your data.

 ### Enable Data Synchronization

 GraphQL Serve can also operate on data sync models.
 Under the hood this uses the [Data Sync](../datasync/intro) package.